enasnewire/GC_content_in_sliding_window/README.md

     perl gc_content.pl --fasta genome.fasta [--window 1000] [--step 100] [--log] [--help]

-    arguments details :
+    Arguments details :
     --fasta	Fasta file	(REQUIRED) Can contain multiple sequences: script will produce as many output files as input sequences.
 Each sequence can be multiline.
-    --window  optional.
-Window size, even number ONLY.
+    --window 	Window size	(optional, default 1000) Even number ONLY.
 Sets the number of nucleotides used to calculate the %GC value of each position.
-Default 1000 --step  optional. step size.
-The output will contain a sliding GC% value every "step" nucleotides.
+    --step	Step size	(optional, default 100) The output will contain a sliding GC% value every "step" nucleotides.
 The numbers of values you get is therefore (length genome)/(step).
-Default 100 --log   optional. for debugging purposes only
+    --log		(optional) For debugging purposes only
-    --help   optional.
-Shows this help
+    --help		(optional) Shows this help

 # Output files

-    genome.fasta.gc_content
+    [input_name].gc_content

-    column 1: "chr1" for convenience when the program is used to create an input for Circos (www.circos.ca/) column 2: start position of interval
+    column 1: "chr1" for convenience when the program is used to create an input for Circos (http://www.circos.ca/) column 2: start position of interval
     column 3: end position of interval
     column 4: GC% of the interval